dvbuka/hvzbot/README.md

 ## Future Updates
 * Achievements
-* Mission-dependant features, such as allowing players to unlock bot features by successfully completing missions.
+* Mission-dependent features, such as allowing players to unlock bot features by successfully completing missions.